Business Studies Program

 Office: G-240 / Phone: 609-652-4797

-Management concentration in Business Studies enables students to build broad skills and knowledge for successfully running a business.
+Management concentration in Business Administration enables students to build broad skills and knowledge for successfully running a business.
 On top of general business knowledge and skills in marketing, finance, and accounting, this track instructs management theories and practice in strategic planning, organizational thinking, business professionalism, inter-personal communication, leadership, human resources, information systems, e-business, and problem solving / decision making, to prepare the graduate for a career in the dynamic world of business.

-Office: C-111 / Phone: 609-626-6879
+Office: C-105 / Phone: 609-626-5502

 The Marketing function is vital to the long-term viability of any business organization.
 In a global society, marketing is the interface between customers at all levels and providers of goods and/or services.
 The Marketing track is designed to provide students with the necessary theoretical constructs and current applications of that theory.
 It prepares graduates for entry level positions in the profession and for graduate study.

-Associate Chair: Amit Mukherjee
+Associate Program Chair: Amit Mukherjee

 Office: G-115 / Phone: 609-652-4395